PsyanticY/t5adhrit/nix/README.md

 - To remove: `nix-env -e pcre-8.41`.

+- To install from a specific version of nixpkgs: `nix-env -i vulnix -I nixpkgs=channel:nixos-18.09`

 - To update all stuff: `nix-env -u`.

 - To update a package and it's dependencies run: `nix-env -uA pcre-8.41`.